S. American Cuisine: Good, Bad and Ugly

 Being the daughter of the GLOB Master, I have become used to taking photos of my food everywhere I go to send to my Dad.
 Every trip we take he asks me to photograph my meals and send him anything interesting and unique.
 Usually I do, occasionally I actually send him one, and rarely does it prove interesting enough to actually make it to the Gainsville's Lunch Out Blog.
 The shrimp trucks in Hawaii's North Shore from our 2013 honeymoon were the last to make it in, if I remember correctly.

 This year though, I think we have another winner.
-In early March my husband and I went to South America for 2 weeks, the first week in Peru and the second visiting friends who live in Galapagos (I know, don't hate them, they're awesome).
+My husband and I went to South America for 2 weeks, the first week in Peru and the second visiting friends who live in Galapagos (I know, don't hate them, they're awesome).
 And yes, it seemed everyone I know, and probably their grandmothers, and most likely yourself have all been there and know about the foods, drinks and Machu Picchu so I will spare you the details of the cheesy tourists sights and instead, in honor of the GLOB Master, focus only on the more memorable and unique meals we tried.
 Guinea Pigs on a stick and food poisoning included for your reading pleasure :)

 After 12 hours of flights and 2 hours of bumpy, winding roads into Peru's Sacred Valley, we finally stopped for our first meal in the tiny town of Pisac.
 It was 7 a.m. when we arrived, so the merchants were all just beginning to set up their market booths, and breakfast was the agenda.
 Our group of four (myself, my husband Chris, and our friends Jenn and Jose from New York) had been up for 24 hours traveling so it felt like a little slice of heaven when our guide, Americo ushered us into a cozy little breakfast spot complete with a fire, dim lighting and fresh café con leches.
 Here we ordered the Pancakes de Maiz y Kiwicha, which were made up of corn and aramanth pancakes with a touch of chia seeds, topped with roasted brazil nuts and a sweet orange anaise infused chancaca syrup and a side of fresh fruit.
 Amazing and different, and sort of like a corn muffin texture but more silky.
 The syrup was sweet but light and the fresh fruit was picked that morning from the garden out back.
 Perfecto way to begin a trip for this bunch of foodie gringos.